shoui520/shoui520.github.io/docs/shouimethod.md

 First I'll be completely honest: I didn't do a core deck not because I already knew everything, but because I **refused** to do it because of my ego.
 In actuality, I most likely only knew close to approx. ~1000 words when I started immersing, so that's less than half Core2k.
 I also didn't have the patience to sift through the Core2k deck to find the point where I start running into cards I don't know.
 The guide I was originally following (DJT Guide) also told you to set up Yomichan, set up a mining deck and start reading as soon as possible, so I did.

 I started reading 日常の夏休み because it had furigana (furigana is cope btw, but i just chose it because EVERYTHING was so damn hard, this was slightly less hard.), and I was looking up words with Yomichan and indiscriminately adding every single word I didn't know into Anki.
 I learned and reviewed my backlog of cards at a rate of 20 new cards per day.
+Trying to read even one book in Japanese was really painful btw, but I finished it after a few months.
 I never really cleared that backlog.
 After I found out about AJATT and Matt's methods, I started to re-think my approach.
 I wasn't missing out on much by not doing that deck I made, it was all common words and mis-mines (cards you add to Anki that are not actually the word/structure used in the text because you were too low-skill to parse the sentence correctly.) anyway.
 So I deleted the deck and started fresh.

 #### How you should start mining